Tieske/DarkSideSync/readme.md

 Reference
 ---------
-Documentation can be found in the repository and on the GitHub page; http://tieske.github.com/DarkSideSync
+Documentation can be found in the repository and on the GitHub page; http://tieske.github.com/DarkSideSync, a general description and some diagrams are also available here; http://tieske.github.com/DarkSideSync/dss_overview.htm.

 Positive
 --------